sash11/Gigabyte-BXi5-4570R/README.md

 0x368E8 			One Of Option: MAX, Value (8 bit): 0x3 {09 0E D6 04 00 00 03 00 00 00 00 00 00 00}
 0x368F6 		End One Of {29 02}
 ```
+# What is working
+Everything is working.
+LAN, WIFI and Bluetooth all work.
+I have created custom USBMap.kext, so all USB ports are working.